ShomaGujjar/SeleniumWebDriver/README.md

 # SeleniumWebDriver for .Net 6
+Based on the Udemy Selenium course by Tod Vachev

 ## Command to run nunit3-consolerunner
 Install the dotnet core console runner using the following nuget command: